 DevOps Automation Platform

-The Agile Stacks DevOps platform allows to automate Agile software delivery.
+Agile Stacks DevOps platform allows to automate Agile software delivery.
 With application & stack templates you can create DevOps automation that provides ability to iterate quickly, and move your applications between different environments - from development to test to production.
 You can build your own stack from auto-generated infrastructure as code scripts, significantly reducing the effort to integrate cloud services and tools into the stack.
 Agile Stacks also offers a catalog of open source tools and commercial products that can be deployed on Kubernetes clusters.
-In addition to automated deployments and upgrades, Agile Stacks integrates and automates security and single sign-on throughout the entire provisioned stack.
+In addition to automated deployments and upgrades, Agile Stacks integrates and automates security and Single Sign-On throughout the entire provisioned stack.

 Composable Stack Templates